DataDog/datadog-for-vscode/README.md

   - Reports by [Application Vulnerability Management][vulnerability_management]
   - [Flaky tests][flaky_test_management] detected by CI Visibility

-- [**Synthetic Tests**](#synthetic-tests) to provide quality assurance during development by allowing you to run existing Synthetic Tests against local servers.

 - [**Logs Navigation**](#logs-navigation) to allow you to search for logs from your code.

 - [**Static Analysis**](#static-analysis) to detect and fix problems even before you commit changes.